 Hodges had once been a happily married man with two sons.
 But in the 1950s, his life hit a downward spiral.
 He began to drink heavily and womanize.
 His service station/mechanic shop, which had once thrived, began to lose business despite Hodges’ wife’s best efforts to keep it going.

 During his final days, Hodges was attempting to turn his life around.
-He told several people that he wanted to be a better man and to once again become an important part of the lives of his two sons.
+He told several people that he wanted to be a better man and to become an important part of the lives of his two sons once again.
 Once he wept while talking to a preacher, explaining the difficulties of alcoholism and his desire to be a better man.

 One night in August 1965, Klansmen from the Bunkley Klavern set up a meeting with Hodges near the home of Hodges’ father.
 Earl had been living with his father since the breakup of his marriage.
 The shotgun house was modest with no electricity and no running water inside.